mjstrasser/free-for-dev/README.md

   * [Google Meet](https://meet.google.com/) — Use Google Meet for your business's online video meeting needs.
 Meet provides secure, easy-to-join online meetings.
   * [/meet for Slack](https://meetslack.com) - Start Google Meetings directly from Slack by using /meet in any channel, group or DM.
 Free without any limitations.
   * [Livecycle](https://www.livecycle.io/) — Livecycle is an inclusive collaboration platform that makes workflows frictionless for cross-functional product teams and open source projects.
+  * [Logseq](https://logseq.com) – Logseq is a privacy-first, open-source knowledge base.
+It has built-in journalling and note-taking in Markdown.
   * [MarkUp](https://www.markup.io/) — MarkUp lets you collect feedback directly on top of your websites, PDFs and images.
   * [Visual Debug](https://visualdebug.com) - A Visual feedback tool for better client-dev communication
   * [meet.jit.si](https://meet.jit.si/) — One click video conversations, screen sharing, for free